tkelestemur/turtlebot3_mr/README.md

 3. You might get the following error: `no matches found: ros-noetic-rqt*` If you see this error, replace the line `ros-noetic-rqt*` with `ros-noetic-rqt` and run the installation command again.

 4. After you finish this section, the control software for the actual hardware is installed.
 Now, we will install the simulation.
 To do so create a ROS workspace as we showed in the class.
-In case you need a refresher, check out the ROS tutorials: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
+In case you need a refresher, check out the ROS tutorials: http://wiki.ros.org/catkin/Tutorials/create_a_workspace  Note that the ROS tutorials use the `catkin_make` command but this tutorials uses the `catkin build` command for building the ROS workspace.
+You can use either one of the but I find `catkin` more useful for debugging the workspace.

 5. Follow the steps below to install the TurtleBot 3 simulator
     * `cd ~/catkin_ws/src`